Titanium metal is obtained from the mineral rutile, TiO2. The pro... | Channels for Pearson+

 Stoichiometry

 Stoichiometry is the branch of chemistry that deals with the quantitative relationships between the reactants and products in a chemical reaction.
-It allows us to calculate the amounts of substances involved based on balanced chemical equations.
-Understanding stoichiometry is essential for determining how many moles of a reactant are needed to produce a desired amount of product.
+It allows chemists to calculate the amounts of substances consumed and produced in a reaction based on balanced chemical equations.
+Understanding stoichiometry is essential for determining mole ratios, which express the proportions of each substance involved in the reaction.

 Recommended video: